myreceiptt/the-king-nfts/03-the-story.../theres-still-a-chance./README.md

 >
 > **What can still be eaten?**
 >
-> We received messages from outside [**The ROTY BROI's Ark**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) asking the same thing.
+> We received messages from outside [**The ROTY BROI ARK**](../../02-the-creations.../waivfves-1/41.-the-roty-broi.md) asking the same thing.
 Some came through broken radio calls.
 Some came through bottles.
 Some came scratched into plastic containers.
 Some were written on cloth tied to floating branches.
 Some were nothing but voices recorded on devices that still had a little battery left.
 All of them carried the same fear:
 >
 > **food was disappearing.**
 >